The frequently asked questions below may help answer some your own questions that you may have.

 Up to how many weeks do you terminate pregnancy?

-At A-Z Women’s Center we terminate pregnancies up to 18.6 weeks.
-We will make exceptions for cases of fetal demise on a case by case basis.
+At A-Z Women’s Center we terminate pregnancies up to 24 weeks.

 How much does it cost to have an abortion?